unoexperto/rest-api-design-guidelines/README.md

 ]
 ```

 Once both operations have been completed, server sends a response which encapsulates the result of all the operations.
 For each operation, the response includes a status code, header information, and the body.
-These are equivalent to the response you could expect from each operation if performed as raw requests against the Graph API.
+These are equivalent to the response you could expect from each operation if performed as raw requests against the API.
 The body field contains a string encoded JSON object.
 For the above request, the expected response would be of the form:

 ```json
 [